Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWatch this space.

-Speaker ABut that's a good lot of fun that we're having with at the moment that hopes to be released.
+Speaker AThat's a good lot of fun that we're having with at the moment that hopes to be released.

-Speaker ADo you guys know if this is gonna be a permanent thing or.
+Speaker ADo you guys know if this is gonna be a permanent thing or you're gonna.

-Speaker AYou said do it till you're 50, but I hope so in my head this is.
+Speaker AYou said do it till you're 50, but I hope so in my head.

-Speaker AIs something that just gets us to meet up.
+Speaker AThis is something that just gets us to meet up.

 Speaker AYeah.